ariadne-cps/release-1.0/README.md

 export LD_LIBRARY_PATH=/usr/local/lib
 ```

-To test the correct installation, you may build the tutorial/ example, which relies on ariadne being correctly installed.
+To test the correct installation, you may build the `tutorial/` example, which relies on Ariadne being present within system library and include directories.